prgaero/prgaero.github.io/project4b.md

 <div class="fig fighighlight">
   <img src="/assets/2019/p4/river-ladder-real.jpg" width="80%">
   <div class="figcaption">
-    Figure 1: Task 1 - Sample textures of bridge and river.
+    Figure 2: Task 1 - Sample textures of bridge and river.
   </div>
   <div style="clear:both;"></div>
 </div>

 For your second task, you are given a wall of certain length and breadth which is placed at a some unknown distance infront of the PRG Husky.
 You are going to do some version of odometry/PnP to estimate the distance and position of the wall in some arbitrary units.
 To get it to metric scale, use the down-facing camera estimates which are in absolute or metric scale.
 Once you have estimated the position and the distance of the wall w.r.t.
 PRG Husky, your task is to go above or below depending on the position of the wall.
-Refer fig. 2 for the two possible cases that you will encounter.
+Refer fig. 3 and 4 for the two possible cases that you will encounter.

 <div class="fig fighighlight">
   <img src="/assets/2019/p4/wall.png" width="80%">
   <div class="figcaption">
-    Figure 1: Task 2 - Two possible scenerios for the wall placements.
+    Figure 3: Task 2 - Two possible scenerios for the wall placements.
   </div>
   <div style="clear:both;"></div>
 </div>